Cattle raiding: Central Asia

-Ireland & Britain
+Ireland and Britain

 Depiction of cattle raid in Ireland c.
 1580 in The Image of Irelande by John Derricke.

 In Gaelic Ireland, cattle raiding, whether in retaliation for an insult under the code of conduct or to keep the whole clan fed during a difficult winter, was a common part of warfare between Irish clans, as is often depicted in stories from Irish mythology, such as the Táin Bó Cúailnge and the Táin Bó Flidhais.
 Cattle raiding and selling protection against theft continued by Irish clan chiefs and rapparees, particularly against the estates of Anglo-Irish landlords, well into the 18th century in Ireland.

 Warfare between Scottish clans was often for very similar reasons and, during the 17th and 18th centuries, many Scottish clan chiefs would similarly operate an extralegal Watch over the cattle herds of the Lowland gentry in return for protection money, which Highland Chiefs similarly used to feed their tenants and clansmen.
 Any cattle that were stolen from herds under the Chiefs' Watch were either retrieved, or he paid for them in full.

 Cattle-raiding by the Border reivers was a serious problem for many centuries on both sides of the Anglo-Scottish border.

 American Old West

 The Beefsteak Raid (1864) during the American Civil War.

 In the American frontier, rustling was considered a serious offense and in some cases resulted in vigilantes hanging or shooting the thieves.

 Mexican rustlers were a major issue during the American Civil War (1861–1865); the Mexican government was accused of supporting the habit.
 American rustlers also stole Mexican cattle from across the border.
 Failure to brand new calves facilitated theft.

 Conflict over alleged rustling was a major issue in the Johnson County War of 1892 in Wyoming.

 The transition from open range to fenced grazing gradually reduced the practice of rustling in North America.
 In the 20th century, so called "suburban rustling" became more common, with rustlers anesthetizing cattle and taking them directly to auction.
 This often takes place at night, posing problems for law enforcement, because on very large ranches it can take several days for the loss of cattle to be noticed and reported.
-Convictions are extremely rare to nonexistent.
+Convictions are extremely rare.